PmagPy/PmagPy-docs/MagIC/MagIC.md

 the general procedure is to archive the data at the same time that they are published.
 To smooth this path, it is advisable to put your data into the MagIC format as early in the process as possible.
-All data that enters the database must be in the standard MagIC format.
+All data that enters the database needs to be in the standard MagIC format.
 The data can be assembled as a set of MagIC tables that are combined into a single file for upload into the MagIC database.

 ## Structure of the database tables